caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ---
-title: Ctti draft
+title: Cracking the Toptal Interview - Draft
 date: "2020-04-20T17:40:10.646Z"
-description:
+description: Draft v1.0.
 draft: true
 ---

+# Changelog

+- **v1.0 - Apr 29**: First draft with in-depth review on the **English interview and the first online coding assessment**.

+<div class="divider"></div>

-# English
+# English Interview

 This section will help you hone your speaking skills and prepare for the interview.
 Its mostly directed for those who are already familiar with the language, who con understand and decently speak English at an intermediate level.
 It will help you hone your speaking skills and prepare for the interview.
 If you think you're still new to English I recommend taking professional lessons or finding expert language advice online before taking your chance at Toptal.